 Police Officers frequently make mistakes when they investigate and arrest a driver for OWI or Operating While Intoxicated in Michigan.
-An experienced Michigan drunk driving attorney is most likely to discover police errors during DUI and drunk driving arrests that may result in a dismissal or an acquittal in a DUI case.
-Many of these mistakes include, but are not limited to the following:
+An experienced Michigan drunk driving attorney will most likely discover police errors during DUI and drunk driving arrests that may result in a dismissal or an acquittal in a DUI case.
+Many of these mistakes include, but are not limited to, the following:

 - Assuming that “witnessed” driving behavior (i.e., weaving, cell phone use, distraction) is related to alcohol consumption.

 - Observing driver behavior from a distance and attributing the behavior to the driver and not to the road conditions (i.e., swerving to avoid potholes or animals in the roadway)

-- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether they are physically unable to pass the exercises even while totally sober.
+- Requesting all people submit to Standard Field Sobriety Tests (SFST), regardless of whether they are physically unable to pass the exercises even while sober.

 - Failing to eliminate distractions and obstacles during the SFST invalidates the test (i.e., loose gravel, unlevel surfaces, wind blowing, darkness, strobe lights, moving traffic, etc.)

 - Failing to properly instruct the driver during the instructional phase of the SFSTs.